rbento/java-reactor-starter/README.md

 ./gradlew run
 ```

-### Testing with BlockHound
+### Running with BlockHound
 ---

-[https://github.com/reactor/BlockHound](https://github.com/reactor/BlockHound) is a Java agent that detects blocking calls from non-blocking threads.
+[BlockHound](https://github.com/reactor/BlockHound) is a Java agent that detects blocking calls from non-blocking threads.

 ```
 # At the entry point: